0xdea/oneiromancer/README.md

 * Improve output file handling with versioning and/or an output directory.
 * Implement a "minority report" protocol (i.e., make three queries and select the best responses).
 * Integrate with [haruspex](https://github.com/0xdea/haruspex) and [idalib](https://github.com/binarly-io/idalib).
-* Investigate other use cases for the `aidapal` LLM and implement a modular LLM architecture to plug in custom LLMs.
+* Investigate other use cases for the `aidapal` LLM and implement a modular architecture to plug in custom LLMs.